vdesdoigts/toylovers.com/_interviews/monsterlaut.md

   link: https://www.instagram.com/monsterlaut/
 ---

-Gibran Risnutama is a toy photorapher from Jakarta, you can check his work on Instagram under the name [Monsterlaut](https://www.instagram.com/monsterlaut/).
+Gibran Risnutama is a toy photographer from Jakarta, you can check his work on Instagram under the name [Monsterlaut](https://www.instagram.com/monsterlaut/).

 ## What led you into toy photography?